KesterTong/idris2048/README.md

 ||| @ m the larger number
 data LTE  : (n, m : Nat) -> Type where
   ||| Zero is the smallest Nat
-  lteZero : LTE Z    right
+  LTEZero : LTE Z    right
   ||| If n <= m, then n + 1 <= m + 1
-  lteSucc : LTE left right -> LTE (S left) (S right)
+  LTESucc : LTE left right -> LTE (S left) (S right)
 ```
-The first constructor, lteZero, represents the fact that 0 <= m for all m, while the second takes a proof that n <= m and gives a proof n + 1 <= m + 1.
+The first constructor, LTEZero, represents the fact that 0 <= m for all m, while the second takes a proof that n <= m and gives a proof n + 1 <= m + 1.
 So we can define fillIn by recursion on the witness and the vector.
 Naively, there would be four cases, two for the witness, by two for the vector.
 But because we know that both these type depend on m, there are actually only two cases we need to consider.
-When n = Z (the Nat type uses Z instead of zero to distinguish it from the Integer type), then there is only one case that applies for constructing the witness, lteZero, and for the vector, the empty vector.
-When n=Sk for some k, then the witness must have the form lteSucc w and the vector must have the form y :: ys.
+When n = Z (the Nat type uses Z instead of zero to distinguish it from the Integer type), then there is only one case that applies for constructing the witness, LTEZero, and for the vector, the empty vector.
+When n=Sk for some k, then the witness must have the form LTESucc w and the vector must have the form y :: ys.
 These two cases are given above.

 Verbally, the logic of the above functions is as follows: given n <= m and a vector of length n, we want to fill in the vector m, with the provided constant, to become a vector of length n.
 There are two cases.
 In the case n = Z, then we can construct the vector by replicating the constant m times.
 In the case of n = k + 1, we by induction on the definition of n <= m, there must be and l such that m = l + 1 and k <= l.
 Furthermore, the vector has length k + 1 and so must have the form x :: xs, where xs has length k.
 Then we can apply the function fillIn to the vector xs, to get a vector of length l, since we know that k <= l.
 Call this vector (fillIn w c xs).
 The vector x :: (fillIn w c xs) has length l + 1, which equals m.
 This is x :: xs filled in to length m.